-The annual report provides information on how well we have performed over the year, how our efforts have contributed to achieving our vision, and what we can expect in the year ahead
+The annual report provides information on how well we have performed over the year, how our efforts have contributed to achieving our vision, and what we can expect in the year ahead.
+This was the fourth year of governance by the Commissioners

-We recognise that Te Tiriti o Waitangi forms the underlying foundation of our mana whenua relationship, and that Council acts in accordance with the principles of Te Tiriti o Waitangi.
+We recognise that Te Tiriti o Waitangi forms the underlying foundation of our mana whenua relationship, and that council acts in accordance with the principles of Te Tiriti o Waitangi.
 We also acknowledge the work of the many staff and stakeholders who have contributed to this report.